dlt-hub/dlt/docs/website/docs/general-usage/data-enrichments/user_agent_device_data_enrichment.md

 # Data enrichment part one: User-agent device data enrichment

 Data enrichment enhances raw data with valuable information from multiple sources, increasing its analytical and decision-making value.

 This part covers enriching sample data with device price.
 Understanding the price segment of the device that the user used to access your service can be helpful in personalized marketing, customer segmentation, and many more.

 This documentation will discuss how to enrich the user device information with the average market price.

 ## Setup Guide

 We use SerpAPI to retrieve device prices using Google Shopping, but alternative services or APIs are viable.

 :::note
-SerpAPI free tier offers 100 free calls monthly.
+SerpAPI's free tier offers 100 free calls monthly.
 For production, consider upgrading to a higher plan.
 :::

-## Creating data enrichment pipeline
+## Creating a data enrichment pipeline
 You can either follow the example in the linked Colab notebook or follow this documentation to create the user-agent device data enrichment pipeline.

 ### A. Colab notebook
 The Colab notebook combines three data enrichment processes for a sample dataset, starting with "Data enrichment part one: User-agent device data".

 Here's the link to the notebook:
 **[Colab Notebook](https://colab.research.google.com/drive/1ZKEkf1LRSld7CWQFS36fUXjhJKPAon7P?usp=sharing).**